 Whenever we eat canned fruit or frozen fruit, I save the juice and put it in ice cube trays.
 Once frozen, I put them in the baggies and put them in the freezer.
 We then use them for milkshakes by taking a few ice cubes and milk or plain yogurt and mixing them in the blender.
-My kids love them and it is sweeter than any store bought yogurt.

 These are made from juice you've already paid for, and fairly healthy popsicles.
 I freeze the juice from canned fruit in popsicle molds.
 I also use the liquid that forms in a bowl of cut watermelon.
-My kids love them and they keep me from wasting the extra juices.

 If you enjoy canned fruit, buy it in heavy syrup.
 Save on sugar and use the syrup instead to sweeten and flavor your iced tea.